python-parsy/parsy/docs/tutorial.rst

    >>> fulldate = seq(year, dash >> month, dash >> day).combine(date)

 We could have used :meth:`Parser.map` here, but :meth:`Parser.combine` is a bit nicer.
-It's especially succint because the argument order to ``date`` matches the order of the values parsed (year, month, day), otherwise we could pass a ``lambda`` to ``combine``.
+It's especially succinct because the argument order to ``date`` matches the order of the values parsed (year, month, day), otherwise we could pass a ``lambda`` to ``combine``.